MoodyMarshmallow/ese-3060-project/docs/baseline_setup.md

 You can override GPU count or run count when launching (see next step).

 ## 6) Run baseline (Stage 0)
 Use the helper script; it runs the ungated model `COUNT` times with incrementing seeds.
+The script auto-detects GPU count via `nvidia-smi` and will refuse to run if `NPROC` exceeds available GPUs.
 ```bash
 # Default: 3 runs, seeds 1337-1339, 8 GPUs
 scripts/run_baseline.sh